MarsUniversity/ece387-robotics/website/block_4_mobile_robotics/lab/lab5.md

 tasks.
 All 3 tasks must be completed by the end-of-class on the second day of lab.

+You should learn or gain experience with:

+- How IMU's work
+- How to calibrate a basic robotic sensor
+- Commanding the roomba to follow a pre-defined heading

+**WARNING:** If you drop/damage the roomba, you automatically fail the lab.
+There are not enough robots available if we start damaging them.

+## Authorized Resources

+You may only get help within your group or from the instructor.
+Do not talk to other groups or other cadets about this lab.

 # [0 pts] Pre-lab

 There is a lot to do in this lab.
 It would be wise to show up on Day 1 with your